6 Best Power Steering Coolers for Toyota Tundra: Prevent Overheating And Improve Reliability

 Pros:

-• Designed to reduce power steering fluid temperature to protect pump and hoses
+• Designed to lower power steering fluid temperature and extend component life

 Cons: